surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/runspace10-sample.md

         {
           powershell.Runspace = myRunSpace;

-          // Add the get-proc cmdlet to the pipeline of the PowerShell object. powershell.AddCommand("get-proc");
+          // Add the Get-Proc cmdlet to the pipeline of the PowerShell object. powershell.AddCommand("Get-Proc");

           Collection<PSObject> results = powershell.Invoke();